Skip to Content

 • They differ in many physical features, as well as coloration and behavior.

-• There are two species of ostriches – Common (Struthio camelus) and Somali (Struthio molybdophanes), and only one species of the emu.
+• There are two species of ostriches – Common Ostrich (Struthio camelus) and Somali Ostrich (Struthio molybdophanes), and only one species of emu.

-Want to know more differences between ostriches and emus?
+Want to know more about the differences between ostriches and emus?
 Read on and find out!

 To keep things easier to follow, the information on ostriches will relate to the common ostrich unless stated otherwise – the differences between the two species are subtle anyway.